12 Behind-the-Scenes Secrets of Private Investigators

 That doesn’t mean they don’t have to occasionally go undercover, or think fast when they’ve been spotted.
 Check out these 12 lesser-known facts about what it's like to be a detective for hire.

 1. THEY WORK UNDERCOVER.

 Slipping into a new job for investigative purposes isn’t limited to law enforcement.
-Jordan Smith, vice president of investigative operations at Pilum Defense Agency in Boulder, Colorado, says his firm frequently pursues cases relating to corporate or business fraud by getting one of their PIs hired at the company to see what’s going on.
+Jordan Smith, founder and chief investigator at Hyperion Investigative Consulting in Broomfield, Colorado, says his firm frequently pursues cases relating to corporate or business fraud by getting one of their PIs hired at the company to see what’s going on.
 “If you’re a company with a retail location that’s missing deposits, we can go in and see what’s happening for ourselves,” he says.
 “Right now, we have someone at a hospital to see who might be stealing prescription drugs.
 Sometimes we can send a certified fraud examiner to work as an accountant.”
 The best part?
 “We can get paid the employee rate as well as for the investigative work we do.”

 2. BEING CATFISHED?
 THEY CAN HELP.